deakinmt/entsoe_outage_models/README.md

 ===

+Notes
+---

-Notes: not clear at the moment if the data can be clearly reused: https://transparency.entsoe.eu/content/static_content/download?path=/Static%20content/terms%20and%20conditions/191025_List_of_Data_available_for_reuse_v2_cln.pdf
+not clear at the moment if the data can be clearly reused: https://transparency.entsoe.eu/content/static_content/download?path=/Static%20content/terms%20and%20conditions/191025_List_of_Data_available_for_reuse_v2_cln.pdf

 In general, the scripts use options to select what to run - e.g., entsoeOutageDownload.py line  17-24 can be changed from 0 to 1 to enable those options.

+I0 refers to __, whilst IE refers to the 'old' irish datacode, whilst IE refers to the full SEM.

 Scripts / options